 For the purposes of this report, the geographical coordinates of Alexandria are 31.216 deg latitude, 29.955 deg longitude, and 0 ft elevation.

-The topography within 2 miles of Alexandria contains only modest variations in elevation, with a maximum elevation change of 243 feet, and an average elevation above sea level of 13 feet.
+The topography within 2 miles of Alexandria contains only modest variations in elevation, with a maximum elevation change of 243 feet and an average elevation above sea level of 13 feet.
 Within 10 miles also contains only modest variations in elevation (285 feet).
-Within 50 miles contains significant variations in elevation (748 feet).
+Within 50 miles contains only modest variations in elevation (748 feet).

 The area within 2 miles of Alexandria is covered by artificial surfaces (77%) and water (13%), within 10 miles by water (45%) and cropland (39%), and within 50 miles by water (53%) and cropland (32%).

 This report illustrates the typical weather in Alexandria, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 There is only a single weather station, Alexandria / Nouzha Airport, in our network suitable to be used as a proxy for the historical temperature and dew point records of Alexandria.